 The NSW Office of State Revenue provides certain concessions to people buying property off the plan.
 These include stamp duty exemption and grants.
 Check whether or not you are eligible at the Office of State Revenue website or call 1300 130 624.

 All other residential building work that is not exempt must be covered by insurance under the Home Building Compensation Fund.
-When builders take out insurance under the fund, they are issued with a certificate of insurance (see examples of a certificate of insurance and a certificate of eligibility on the Home Building Compensation Fund page for Tradespeople on the Fair Trading website).
+When builders take out insurance under the Fund, they are issued with a certificate of insurance (see examples of a certificate of insurance and a certificate of eligibility on our Home Building Compensation Fund web page for Tradespeople).

 Attaching the insurance certificate to the contract of sale

-A copy of the insurance certificate must be attached to the contract of sale.
+If building work on the property has started, a copy of the builder’s certificate of insurance must be attached to the contract of sale.
 The certificate shows that the necessary insurance has been taken out by the builder.

 Insurance is required to protect the buyer against:

-Check that your certificate is valid by using the Home Building Compensation Fund certificates register online.
+Check that your certificate is valid by using the Home Building Compensation Fund certificates register: www.hbcf.nsw.gov.au

 Exemptions for attaching the insurance certificate to the contract of sale